 HTML Encode

-Convert reserved symbols and characters into HTML entities
+Convert reserved symbols and characters into HTML entities—online and free

 00:00